Posted by camille arneberg on

 Keep in mind that some signs of loneliness can also be signs of health issues.
 To be safe, contact your vet anytime you notice changes in your dog’s behavior or appearance.

 If your pup formerly had a buddy, you already know that he does well with other dogs.
-That said, not all dogs are created equal; you can’t just replace a lost friend with a new one at random.
-There are a lot of things to consider before pairing your dog with a new friend and expecting them to immediately click.
+That said, not all dogs are created equal; you can’t just replace a lost friend with a new dog at random.
+That being said, there are a lot of things to consider before pairing your dog with a new friend and expecting them to immediately click.

 Choosing the Right Playmate for Your Pup